Information on the Pasadena Financial Planner

 Comprehensive financial planning advice informed by extensive business experience

 Receiving my Stanford MBA in 1982, I moved a few miles south to begin my corporate career in Silicon Valley.
 For most of my twenty-five plus years after Stanford, I have managed strategic business and corporate initiatives for technology companies.
 Analytically oriented management positions in these corporations sharpened my financial and business judgment.
 I first joined Hewlett-Packard’s computer systems division, where I led business development and marketing initiatives.
-After seven years at HP, I spent a brief time as Director of Product Marketing at IntelliCorp, an AI software company.
-Then, I moved on to Sun Microsystems.
+After seven years at HP, I was Director of Product Marketing at IntelliCorp, an AI software company, and then I moved on to Sun Microsystems.

-At Sun Microsystems from 1991, I acquired rights for Sun to numerous product lines from independent technology companies via negotiated licensing arrangements.
+At Sun Microsystems from 1991 to 1999, I acquired rights for Sun to numerous product lines from independent technology companies via negotiated licensing arrangements.
 As Director of Corporate Development during my last four years at Sun, I oversaw merger and acquisition projects and evaluated innumerable external investment proposals that were made to Sun’s executive committee members.

 Solving the Internet on-line trading and investment management information challenge

 Dave believed that the flood of financial information across the web had greatly changed the nature of the securities markets.
-Together, we set out to develop a technological solution to this information explosion by harvesting, filtering, and displaying semantic trading and investment management information on traders’ workstations in real-time.
+Together, we founded Codexa Corporation and set out to develop a technological solution to gain some control of this information explosion.
+Our primary objective was to harvest, filter, and display semantic trading and investment management information on traders’ workstations in real-time.

 Our business stradded both the faltering financial securities industry and the plummeting high technology industry.
 When these industries collapsed, so did Codexa.
-We had to let fifty very skilled technology people go.
+We had to let fifty very skilled software technology people go.
 Subsequently, I had the privilege to learn about the corporate bankruptcy process, which had never been high on my list of career interests.
-Except for a six-month consulting arrangement as the interim president of a Caltech startup during its formation, very little new was happening in the technology economy after the crash.
-Therefore, I retired at the ripe middle age of 50.
-I applied for and received my AARP card.
+Except for a subsequent six-month consulting arrangement as the interim president of a Caltech startup during its formation, very little new was happening in the technology economy after the crash in Southern California.
+Therefore, I retired at the ripe middle age of 50, just as I was receiving my first solicitations in the mail from AARP.

 With the dot com stock market collapse, the high tech industry in the U.S. lost roughly 225,000 positions and the securities industry lost approximately 75,000 positions.
 It was financially devastating for many affected families, and even those who remained employed found a very significant deterioration in the quality of work life and a great increase in stress.

 While the economic fallout from the market crash could have been a lot worse to the broader economy, it was and still is devastating to many in the high tech industry.
-(And, you could perceive that historically low, post-crash interest rates coupled with good old greed and lax regulation of mortgage brokers and resellers lead us to the broader real estate and credit crisis of 2007/8 — just a delayed reaction to the “cure” for the dot com crash.
+(And, you could easily perceive that historically low, post-dot-com-crash interest rates coupled with good old greed and lax regulation of mortgage brokers, resellers, and derivatives hucksters have lead us to the broader real estate and credit crisis of 2007/8/9 and counting — just a delayed reaction to the false “cure” for the dot com crash.)

-Anyway, I quickly concluded that the dot com economic downturn was so severe from a new employment opportunities standpoint, that it is not even worth looking.
+I quickly concluded that the dot com economic downturn was so severe from a new employment opportunities standpoint, that it is not even worth looking.
 I decided to wait it out.
-This was a blessing in disguise.
+This was a great blessing in disguise, that I did not recognize at the time.

 Comprehensive financial planning advice based upon objective financial research